yuktmitash21/slack-code/README.md

 - Python 3.8 or higher
 - A Slack workspace where you have permission to install apps
 - (Optional) A GitHub account and repository for PR creation feature
+- (Optional) OpenAI or Anthropic API key for AI code generation

 ## Setup Instructions